T-18/T-18/README.md

 ## Who Am I?

-I'm an Information technology undergraduate; Currently undertaking Bachelor's in Information Technology Engineering from KJ Institute of Engineering and Technology.
-I'm a Cloud Practitioner who loves to solve real-time problems along with other General-Purpose Languages like C and Java.
-I'm passionate about Web Development with an active interest in writing blogs on websites like Medium and Blogspot.
+I'm an Information technology undergraduate; Currently undertaking Bachelor's in Information Technology Engineering from KJ Institute of Engineering and Technology - Vadodara.
+I'm a Security Enthusiast and Cloud Practitioner who loves to solve real-time problems along with other General-Purpose Languages like React, Python and Java.
+I'm passionate about Cyber Security with an active interest in writing blogs (Tech and Non-Tech as well).
+I like working on projects on domains with the skills acquired or can be acquired.

-- 🔭 I’m currently contributing to some open source.
-- 🌱 I’m currently learning various new technologies.
+- 🔭 I’m currently contributing to some open source and learning various new technologies.
 - 💬 Ask me about anything, I will be happy to help if i can or we can discover++;

 <p align="center"> <img src="https://raw.githubusercontent.com/T-18/T-18/main/coder.gif" alt="codergif" /> </p>